Get $10 off your first order with The Pass - Download the app

 A report in The Brisbane Courier on 6 October 1866 noted “Prudence Houle, landlady of the Albion Hotel, Edward Street, was fined 10 shillings (and costs) for allowing offensive and unwholesome matter to flow from her premises.”

-The building was put up for sale in September 1878, and by January 1879 it had closed following protests from local residents against the renewal of its licence.
+In 1878 Prudence and two of her staff died during a fever epidemic.
+The building was put up for sale in September 1878, and by January 1879 it had closed following protests from local residents against the renewal of its license.

 If only we knew more about Prudence.
 Her life would have made an extraordinary book.